 Endometrial cancer (EC) is the most common gynaecological malignancy and rising globally.
 But we have little understanding of the underlying mechanisms.

 EC usually occurs during the postmenopausal period where there are elevated levels of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These hormones have a vital role in reproduction, which involves activating serpentine receptors (left); a type of protein “woven” into the surface of cells.
 We have previously funded research that links these receptors to EC.
 A new project aims to identify a way we might be able to develop drugs to target these receptors.
-Such treatment may also hinder EC in another way; FSH causes formation of lipid droplets, which cancer cells use to produce energy.
+Research completed in February 2022 confirmed that FSH also causes an increase in the size of lipid droplets, which may provide energy for cancer cells and resistance to treatment.

 Support Our Research!